Before this current eighth notes and three coins, a lot of currencies had come and gone.

 One (1) Naira was equivalent to Ten (10/-) Shillings.
 The notes were in the denominations of Ten Naira (10), Five Naira (5), One Naira (1) and Fifty Kobo (50k) while coins were Twenty Kobo (20k), Ten Kobo (10k), Five Kobo (5k), One Kobo (1k) and Half (1/2k) Kobo.

 In 1977, following the assassination of General Murtala Ramat Muhammed (1938-1976), the Twenty (20) Naira note was issued as the highest denomination and the first currency to bear the portrait of a Nigerian citizen, the late Head of State.
-The note was issued on the 1st anniversary of Gen. Muhammed's assassination as a tribute.
+The note was issued on the 1st anniversary of Gen. Muhammad's assassination as a tribute.
 All the other currencies remained the same.

-On 2nd July, 1979, all the other notes of Ten Naira (10), Five Naira (5), One Naira (1) were introduced to reflect portraits of national heroes — Alvan Ikoku, Sir Tafawa Balewa and Sir Herbert Macauley — as declared on October 1, 1978.
+On 2nd July, 1979, all the other notes of Ten Naira (10), Five Naira (5), One Naira (1) were introduced to reflect portraits of national heroes — Alvan Ikoku, Sir Tafawa Balewa and Sir Herbert Macaulay — as declared on October 1, 1978.
 In order to facilitate identification, distinctive colours which were similar to those of the existing banknotes of the various denominations were used.
 The engravings on the back of the notes reflected cultural aspects of the country.

 In April 1984, all the notes were withdrawn and reissued in interchanged colours, except the 50 kobo note.
 This was done by the military administration which took over power in December, 1983, to arrest the alarming rate of currency trafficking going on at the time.
 However, the coins remained the same.